StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 title: From C++ to Rust
 ---

-As a long-time C++ programmer, I recently started learning Rust.
-As I was digging in, I wanted to understand how the C++ concepts I have applied for years worked in Rust.
-This is a side-by-side comparison of how many programming concepts and implementation details of C++ are accomplished in Rust.
+I recently started learning Rust.
+As a long-time C++ programmer, I wanted to understand how C++ concepts worked in Rust.
+This is a comparison of various concepts and implementation details of C++ and Rust.

 I rate each aspect of the language as: